remi/teamocil/README.md

 ## Options

-* `--here` opens the session in the current window, it doesn’t create an empty first window.
+* `--here` opens the session in the current window, do not create an empty first window.
 * `--layout` takes a custom file path to a YAML layout file.
 * `--edit` opens the layout file (whether or not `--layout` is used) with `$EDITOR`.
-* `--list` lists all available layouts.
+* `--list` lists all available layouts in `./.teamocil`.
+* `--show` show the layout content instead of executing it.

 ## Layout file structure